steltenpower/swipaLOD/README.md

 Train of Thought is about combining the usability of a whiteboard with the power of Linked Data.

-## OLD, SOMETIMES OUTDATED, SKETCHES AND STUFF
+## FROM HERE ON: OLD, SOMETIMES OUTDATED, SKETCHES AND STUFF

 <img src="https://repository-images.githubusercontent.com/103260748/0559bb80-72a1-11eb-9df9-7ef50042c55f">